Method to proportionally allocate seats among parties/lists and districts/regions/entities ('Doppelter Pukelsheim').

 In the so called

-the number of seats for each party (over all districts) is determined.In the so called
+upper apportionmentthe number of seats for each party (over all districts) is determined.In the so called

-the seats are distributed to the regional party list respecting the results from the upper apportionment.
+lower apportionmentthe seats are distributed to the regional party list respecting the results from the upper apportionment.

 Parties failing to reach quorums cannot get seats.
 This function does not handle seat assignment to candidates.

-If you want to use other apportion methods than Sainte-Laguë use biproporz()
+If you want to use other apportion methods than Sainte-Laguë use biproporz().

 See also

-after preparing the input data.
+This function calls biproporz() after preparing the input data.

 Examples